 Lose, delete, restore.
 What to remember when everything is always, forever, in a digital now?

 Stop!
 I am doing what they all do: presenting writer Sulaiman Addonia as one-who-has-suffered, because he grew up as a refugee.
-The problem is, in part, a problem of genre.
+It is a problem of genre.
 Suffering has become an interviewer’s crutch.

 Ramallah, downtown, fifth floor.
 The phone rings and the caller’s number appears on the screen.
 It’s an unknown number.
 And yet a call that comes at this hour must be answered.